 There are two scheduled interview sessions, one after the 1 February deadline (normally in early March) and one after the 1 May deadline (normally the end of May).
-On interview day, the following activities take place:
+These are conducted over the phone.

 Your application form and participation in the assessment day are then assessed.
 It is at the discretion of the College whether you are recommended to CAO to receive an offer.
 If you are successful, you will receive an offer from Carlow College, St. Patrick’s through the CAO in early July